IvanSanchez/artemis-glitter/README.md

 Current features
 --------------------

+None, really.
+This code branch is an architectural rewrite of Glitter.

+So far the packet parser works (with a pretty much perfect packet definition scheme) and the scaffolding (node-brunch) for the web app side of things is in place.
+This is pretty much a WIP right now.

+Works with Artemis 2.1.5 **only**.

+How do I run this thing?
+-----------------------------

+TODO: Write here some instructions on how to download Node.js, or sort out how to package the thing with node-webkit / atom-shell.

+Planned features
+-------------------

 * Connects properly to an Artemis server and understands most of the information sent by it.
 * Supports Artemis 2.1.1 **only**.
 Will not work with previous versions.
 * Implements a more-or-less complete world model.
-* Provides a web front-end with:
+* Provide a web front-end with:
+  * LCARS-ey user experience
+  * Readable fonts
+  * All-in-one-page webapp, via brunch and javascript jade templates
   * Debug map able to display the entire world model
   * A "bearing-distance table" console, showing BRG, DST and HDG of nearest vessels/stations.
 Looks like a non-user-friendly grid of callsigns of numbers.
   * A "proximity monitor" console, showing distances to the nearest asteriod/enemy/nebula/mine and providing audio feedback when too close to any of them, or when a red alert is sounded, or when the vessel is hit when shields are down.
   * A "torpedo tube matrix" console, showing the status of the torpedo tubes and allowing to quickly load ordnance.
-* All packed with node-webkit so that non-nerdy windows users can run it without major problems.
+* Pack it with node-webkit or atom-shell so that non-nerdy windows users can run it without major problems.

-How do I run this thing?
------------------------------

-Go to https://github.com/IvanSanchez/artemis-glitter/releases and download the latest release for your architecture (Windows, MacOSX, or Linux 32- or 64-bit).
-Unzip, and run the only executable file.

-Some features require Glitter to know about the `vesselData.xml` file, and the `*.snt` files that Artemis uses (these define the player ship's configuration and hardpoints).
-This can be done in two ways:

-* Copy the entire `dat` directory to where you unzipped Glitter.
-(Linux and Mac users might prefer to make a symbolic link instead) or
-* Edit the configuration file `config/default.yaml`, and change `datDir` to the full path of the directory holding `vesselData.xml`.
-This should *typically* be something like `C:\Program Files\Artemis\dat\`.

-If you're using any mods, take care to point `datDir` to the appropiate place.

-If you're running linux and Glitter doesn't start, it might be due to an issue regarding `libudev0`.
-Please read https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0

-Planned features
--------------------
+* Expose not only raw game packets, but custom events:
+  * Shields up/down
+  * Red alert on/off
+  * Proximity alerts / distance to nearest entity changed

-* Refactor the world model and provide functions for per-vessel visibility, depending on scanned status and active use of cloaker ability
+  * Per-vessel visibility, depending on scanned status and active use of cloaker ability
-* Implement a sub-world model with a subset of nearby vessels (maybe 20K radius) by pigeon-holing all entities based on coordinates-modulus-10000.
+  * Sub-world model with a subset of nearby vessels (maybe 20K radius) by pigeon-holing all entities based on coordinates-modulus-10000.
 Update the "nearby world model" whenever the player vessel moves from a pigeon hole to another, change pigeon holes of other entities as they move.
 This will allow for quicker updates of the world model in slower CPUs (embedded ARM).
-* Provide an i2c interface, so we can light stuff up when running Glitter from a Raspberry Pi.
+* Provide an example of a standalone non-web app connecting via websockets to the Glitter web server, to do non-web stuff, e.g.:
+  * A glitter-to-i2c client able to run in a RaspPi
+  * A lifx (wifi light bulbs) client
 * A "combat helper" console, showing the vessel currently targeted by Weapons, plus its status.
 To not destroy playability, the information about frequencies, shields and damaged systems shall take a few seconds (depending on power allocated to sensors)
 * A "station helper" console, showing the status and amount of ordnance available at deep space stations, visually similar to the nav helper.
 * Improve the torpedo tube matrix console, to include beam freqs and beam recharge status in big, fat, blinking icons.
 Provide very basic auto-targeting (nearest drone, then nearest vessel).